 Here you can get some information on Madrid main´s tourist destinations such as El Escorial, Aranjuez and Alcalá de Henares.

 However, Madrid offers much more than this.
-The capital city is located in one of the most beautiful zones of the Iberian Peninsula, near the Guadarrama Mountains and surrounded by forests.
+The capital city is located in one of the most beautiful regions of the Iberian Peninsula, near the Guadarrama Mountains and surrounded by forests.
 In addition to these beautiful natural surroundings, there are also other cities and villages of exceptional splendor in the area around Madrid.

-46 km.
-(28.5 mi.) from the capital city in the Guadarrama Mountains is municipality of El Escorial.
+46 km (28.5 miles) from the capital city in the Guadarrama Mountains is the municipality of El Escorial.
 Here, the Monastery of San Lorenzo de Escorial was ordered to be built in the 16th century by King Philip II, where he spent the last years of his life.
 More than just a monastery, San Lorenzo de El Escorial is a complex that occupies an area of over 33,327 m² (358,728 ft²) along the northern side of Mount Abantos and consists of a palace, a basilica and a monastery.

-The palace was the residence of the Royal Spanish Family and consists of rooms decorated modestly by order of the King.
+The palace was the residence of the Spanish Royal Family and consists of rooms decorated modestly by order of the King.
 The King's bedroom features a window which opens to the interior of the church so that the monarch could follow the Mass from his bed when he was unable to attend because he suffered from the medical condition gout.

-Located within the basilica is a crypt where all the kings of Spain since the emperor Charles I are buried with the exception of: Philip V, Fernando VI, Amadeo I de Saboya and José I Bonaparte.
+Located within the basilica is a crypt where all the kings of Spain since the Emperor Charles I are buried with the exception of: Philip V, Fernando VI, Amadeo I de Saboya and José I Bonaparte.

 Nowadays the monastery is home to the Agustinos monks.

 Aranjuez is a town located in the southern part of the Community of Madrid.
 It is famous for its gardens and also because one of the Royal Palaces is located there.
 The town was given the title of a “Royal Site” by King Philip II in 1560.